ryedin/site/_documentation/links.md

 title: "Linking Containers"
 ---

-Convox enables developers to link containers by declaring the associations in the manifest.
-Convox links containers by injecting a URL of the linked container into other process environments.
+Convox enables developers to link containers by declaring associations in the `docker-compose.yml` manifest.
+Links are created by injecting a URL of the linked container into other process environments.

-This avoids the need for your application to interface with configuration services, key value stores, and name servers simply to discover other containers on the network.
+This avoids the need for your application to interface with configuration services, key value stores, or name servers simply to discover other containers on the network.
+Discovered links are perfect for inter-container communication within a VPC or to have a development service that is discovered just like a production service.

-To link containers, you use the `link` keyword and the `ports` keyword in your manifest.
+To link containers, use the `link` keyword and the `ports` keyword in your manifest.
 The URLs are auto-configured using the port you've declared and the information Convox has about your system.

-Given the following manifest:
+For example, given the following `docker-compose.yml`:

 ```bash
 web: